Cleveland-Richardson Park Master Plan

 About the Project

-This master planning effort will guide how the park is developed.
-The project team is working to evaluate the site’s natural assets, identify programming needs, and propose thoughtful design elements.
-The goal is to balance conservation of natural resources with new recreation opportunities—creating a park that meets our community’s needs now and into the future.
+This master planning effort guides how Cleveland-Richardson Park will be developed over time.
+The project evaluates the site’s natural assets, identifies programming needs, and proposes thoughtful design elements that balance environmental conservation with new recreation opportunities, creating a park that serves the community now and in the future.

 Why This Matters

-As Renton grows to nearly 110,000 residents, access to green space becomes even more essential.
-This new park will help close gaps in park access—especially in the Talbot neighborhood—while offering places to play, connect, and support community health and well-being.
+As Renton grows to nearly 110,000 residents, access to green space becomes increasingly important.
+This new park will help address gaps in park access, particularly in the Talbot neighborhood, while providing places to play, connect, and support community health and well-being.

 Stay Involved